HCIILAB/MSDS/README.md

 7. [Directory-Format](#Directory-Format)
 8. [Copyright](#Copyright)

-## Usage
+## Usage&Download

 - The MSDS dataset can only be used for non-commercial research purposes.
 For scholar or organization who wants to use the MSDS dataset, please first fill in this [Application Form](./application-form/Application-Form-for-Using-MSDS.docx) and sign the [Legal Commitment](./application-form/Legal-Commitment.docx) and email them to us.
 When submitting the application form to us, please list or attached 1-2 of your publications in the recent 6 years to indicate that you (or your team) do research in the related research fields of handwriting verification, handwriting analysis and recognition, document image processing, and so on.
-We will give you the decompression password after your letter has been received and approved.
+- We will give you the download link and the decompression password after your application has been received and approved.
 - All users must follow all use conditions; otherwise, the authorization will be revoked.

 ## Description